 PWM should be used for fixed-wing flight, with 4 PWM outputs capable of driving servos, and motor ESC.
-PWM3 is a version requested by Wing pilots, with 3 PWM channels, but full Tramp control.

 SBus is offered (with it's 'Fast' variant) as a compatibility mode, since it is supported by most flight controllers, whether running Betaflight, iNav, PX4, etc.